Ask Chris Turner (not a doctor) for help navigating the medical research

 The RDA for magnesium is 400 mg.
 That can be obtained from epsom salt weighing 0.4*(246/24) = 4.1 grams.
 So for our 38 day batch we will add 4.1*38 = 155 grams of epsom salt.
 It sounds a lot but there is a lot of water in the epsom salt crystals.
 You will also find magnesium in your leafy greens!.
 Thomas E. Levy who wrote the book "Death by calcium" actually loves magnesium! (and says to never supplement calcium).

-Boron has no RDA, but less than 20 mg is safe.
+Boron has no RDA, but less than 20 mg (derived from animals) is officially safe (and safety factors for human variability have been applied).
+Given cancer studies showing higher boron kills cancer and humans have experimented with twice this level, there really being not much toxicity to boron we can happily use this max safe level.
 We can buy boron as borax.
 To get 20 mg per day we need to add 0.02*(381/11/4) = 0.17 grams of borax.
-For our batch we add 0.17*38 = 6.43 grams of borax.
+For our batch we add 0.17*38 = 6.46 grams of borax.
 It is observed that people with high boron levels have much less chance of cancer.
 But as boron is free nobody can make money from this fact so you are not going to hear about it.

 The RDA for zinc is 11 mg, though 50 mg tablets are available for use when your immune system is actively fighting a current infection.
 Let us choose 11mg per day.
 So batch needs 11*38 = 418 mg of zinc which can be found by crushing 418/50 = 8 x 50 mg tablets.

 So our batch is now complete.
-Note you need to separately supplement vitamins B-complex, D3+K2, A, chromium, copper, omega 3, plant compounds etc
+Note you need to separately supplement vitamins B-complex, D3+K2, A, omega 3, plant compounds etc

 In summary:-